guevara-erik/Russia-GDP-Oil-Linear-Regression/README.md

-# Russia GDP Oil Linear Regression
+# Russia, Correlation GDP and Oil - Linear Regression

 Problem to solve:  Determine what role oil plays in the Russia economy and predict outcomes in the years to come.

 Data Information: